 If you like to wait until the last minute to make pizza dough, you are out of luck here.
 The key is the overnight fermentation.
 You end up with a golden, beautiful crust with the perfect amount of crunch and subtle yeasty undertones.
 If you try this recipe and like it, Peter also went on to write an entire book about the quest for the perfect pizza, fittingly titled, American Pie.
 It's a great reference for those of you who really want to geek out on pizza.

-I'm just going to leave you with the dough recipe.
+I'm going to leave you with the dough recipe.
 It's up to you to play around with the toppings.
 The best advice I can give you is to take it easy on that front - a little goes a long way.
-My favorite is a simple pizza margherita with this tomato sauce, a few torn up bocconcini cow's milk mozzarella balls, and a few pinches of salt on the front end before placing the pizza in the oven.
-When the pizza comes out of the oven, I give it a quick dusting of grated Parmesan, a tiny drizzle of artisan-quality virgin olive oil, and a bit of basil cut into a chiffonade.
+My favorite is a simple pizza margherita made with this tomato sauce, a few torn up bocconcini cow's milk mozzarella balls, and a few pinches of salt before placing the pizza in the oven.
+And, don't forget the magic touches.
+When the pizza is hot from the oven, give it a quick dusting of freshly grated Parmesan, a tiny drizzle of artisan-quality virgin olive oil, and a sprinkling of basil cut into a chiffonade.
+Serve pronto!

 As far as oven temperatures go - I have great results at 450F degrees WITH a pizza stone.
 Go buy a pizza stone immediately if you are serious about making great pizza at home.
 They are cheap and make a huge difference in your crust.

-This is the stripped-down, adapted version of Peter's Napoletana pizza dough recipe, if you want all his great side notes, tips, and back-history on the recipe, you are going to want to pick up the book - this (for example) is the meat of a recipe that spans six pages.
+This is the stripped-down, adapted version of Peter's Napoletana pizza dough recipe.
+If you want all his great side notes, tips, and back-history on the recipe, please pick up the book.

 Peter Reinhart's Napoletana Pizza Dough Recipe